uvicmakerlab/dhsi2016/3Dscanning.md

 * Select all the scans you would like to use in your final mesh and click "combine."
 You can also click “uncombine” to see all your parsed out meshes.
 * Once you have a satisfactory model, click "finalize."

-**Fill Holes**: this step allows you to fill any holes that the scanner was unable to capture (usually due to occlusions on the object).
+**Fill holes**: this step allows you to fill any holes that the scanner was unable to capture (usually due to occlusions on the object).

 * Click on "hole-filling."
 There are two types of hole filling options.
 You can select “auto fill” and “fill selected.”
 Auto fill automatically fills the holes, whereas fill selected allows you to manually select sections to fill.
 Auto-fill is ideal for filling smaller holes, while it is best to fill any larger holes manually.
 Usually, it is best to use a combination of these two options.